dapak2002/programming-languages-2022/Lab1-Lambda-Calculus/README.md

 cabal build
 ```

-I collected these commands in the shell script `LambdaNat0/build.sh`, which you can run instead of the sequence of commands above.
+I collected these commands in the shell script `LambdaNat0/build.sh`, which you can run with `./build.sh` instead of the sequence of commands above.

 To test run